How many gardens are on the tour?

 How do I get my tickets and directions to the gardens?

-For Spring tours: On the day you arrive, turn them in under the tent in Storer Park at 32 Washington
+For June tours: On the day you arrive, turn it in under the tent in Storer Park at 32 Washington Street

-For Fall tours: On the day you arrive, turn them in at Kingscote Mansion at 253 Bellevue Avenue and
+For September tours: On the day you arrive, turn it in at Kingscote Mansion at 253 Bellevue Avenue and

 you will be given a program with a map and directions to each of the gardens.